ouznoreyni/ouznoreyni/README.md

 ## Hi there, i'm Ousmane DIOP,  from Senegal 🇸🇳

-A fullstack web developer specializiing in mostly JS and Python , but also write PHP, Java and some other stuff.
+A fullstack web developer specializiing in mostly JS and Python , but also write PHP, Java and some other stuff.I'm always looking for new opportunities to learn and to solve new problems

 ### Let's Connect :coffee: